Skip to Main Content

 Study abroad provides a powerful opportunity for students to encounter art from cultures other than their own.
 Prior to traveling, each student will participate in preparatory exercises, including rehearsals, individual research, design sketches, etc. Following the trip, students will reflect upon their travel experience in written form.

-This course meets the General Education Arts Breadth or General Education International/Global Interdependence requirement.
+This course meets the Curry Core Arts Breadth or Curry Core International/Global Interdependence requirement.

 VPA 2002 - Fine Arts Study Abroad II - 2 credits